crytic/building-secure-contracts/program-analysis/echidna/advanced/optimization_mode.md

 }
 ```

-This small example forces Echidna to maximize certain price difference given some preconditions.
-If the preconditions are not
-met, the function will revert, without changing the actual value.
+This small example directs Echidna to maximize a specific price difference given certain preconditions.
+If the preconditions are not met, the function will revert without changing the actual value.

 To run this example: